 - Questions & Answers - Frances Clark.

-Don’t limit yourself to just these books, also conduct online research and follow on the latest trends as well.
+Don’t limit yourself to just these books, conduct online research, and follow on to the latest trends.
 This way, it will be easier for you to stay in business.

 Marketing.
 You aren’t going to find your first student just like that.
 Announce yourself to the world and make a statement.
-We understand that the market is already saturated and it is tough for a pianist to find business.
-Nonetheless, there are a lot of easy and affordable ways you can use to publicize your relatively new business.
+We understand that the market is already saturated, and it is tough for a pianist to find business.
+But believe it or not, the different marketing strategies can help you to bring new clients, you can try it out because it will always work..
+Nonetheless, you can use many easy and affordable ways to publicize your relatively new business.